chapter nine

 • Optimizing queries with B-tree and BRIN indexes

-Time series is a series of data points collected over time, with each point representing the state of a system or object at a specific moment.
-By capturing time-series data over a given period, we can observe how the system has evolved or changed, which helps identify trends, take proactive actions, or make future predictions.
+A time series is a sequence of data points collected over time, with each point representing the state of a system or object at a specific moment.
+By capturing time-series data over a given period, we can observe how the system has evolved or changed, which helps us identify trends, take proactive actions, or make future predictions.
 For instance, we work with time-series data when reviewing CPU and memory usage from a server over the past week, exploring currency exchange rate fluctuations over the last three months, or analyzing a patient's vital signs collected over the past year.

 9.1 How Postgres works with time-series data